-"It was weird," said perpetrator Morgan Geyser.
+"It was weird," said Morgan Geyser of the Slender Man stabbing of Payton Leutner.
 "I felt no remorse.
 I thought I would...
 I actually felt nothing."

 The case quickly became a national news story, and not just because of the appalling youth of the perpetrators.
 Instead, it was their motive that struck fear in the hearts of parents everywhere: The two 12-year-olds had decided to stab their friend and leave her for dead in order to prove their dedication to a creepy internet meme, Slender Man.

 How Payton Leutner Met Anissa Weier and Morgan Geyser

 Two years before the Slender Man stabbing, Payton Leutner and Morgan Geyser became friends when Leutner sat down next to Geyser in the school cafeteria.

 “She was sitting all by herself and I didn’t think anyone should have to sit by themselves,” Leutner explained.

 Before long, the two were inseparable.
 Like any other young suburban girls, they had sleepovers, played together, and created their own inside jokes.

 Morgan Geyser nicknamed Leutner “Bella,” and they became best friends.
 Leutner said she loved her friend’s sense of humor, as well as her wild imagination, which often expressed itself in drawings.